 End of Trail Creative:

-The third confirmed event for the Blinders at the SXSW will take place at a popular rock place called Beerland on 16th of March.
-It is again located in the Red River neighbourhood, very close to super popular nightclub named Elysium.
+The fourth and the last confirmed event for the Blinders at the SXSW took place at a popular rock place called Beerland on 16th of March.
+It was again located in the Red River neighbourhood, very close to super popular nightclub named Elysium.
 The pub opened in 2011 and hosted rock showcases for SXSW since 2015.
 Not a big place (capacity of 200) but it has great reviews and is considered one of the “coolest” venues to visit at the conference.
 There is a pool table, a life size bust of Elvis and a large patio.
-The Blinders will perform there alongside Japanese rock group DYGL, their label-mates SPINN, The Mystery Lights (NYC) and an electro pop duo from Australia GreenWave Beth among others.
-The entry to the club is strictly +21 so bring your ID’s.
-More information about this event will be unveiled in the coming weeks so please be ready!
+The Blinders performed there alongside Japanese rock group DYGL, their label-mates SPINN, The Mystery Lights (all the way from NYC) and an electro pop duo from Australia, GreenWave Beth among others.
+The entry to the club was strictly +21.
+It was the last showcase for The Blinders’ record label, Modern Sky UK at the conference.

-The show will start at 7:00 pm on 16th of March and will end at 2:00 am on 17th of March CST (Austin, Travis County, TX is located in Central Time Zone).
+The show started at 7:00 pm on 16th of March and ended at 2:00 am on 17th of March CST.

-In the UK, it is going to start at 12:00 am on 17th of March will finish around 7 am GMT time (London).
+In the UK, it started at 12:00 am on 17th of March and finished at around 7 am GMT time (London).

 711 1/2 Red River St